chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 - Neuralink is preparing to [bypass our eyeballs entirely](https://neuralink.com/trials/visual-prosthesis/).

-I wrote a song with a friend about this progression:
+I wrote a song with my friend Kirk Botula about this progression:

 {% include youtube.html video_id="op-G-1JuXOg" %}